giovannimariabonvini/BEM_Cpp/step-34-Bonvini/README.md

 git clone https://github.com/giovannimariabonvini/BEM_Cpp.git

-Then to run a test case:
+Then to run Test case 3 (in reduced form: only first 6 refinements):

 cd BEM_Cpp/step-34-Bonvini
 cmake .
 make run

 The test case will be the one specified by the BEM_Cpp/step-34-Bonvini/parameter.prm file.
-This test case coincide with Test case 1 (explained in the report, also available in the repository)
+This test case coincide with Test case 3 (explained in the project report).
-To run other test cases copy and paste the content of parameter.prm file contained in the folders "multi_spheres_benchmark" or "screened_Poisson_sphere_benchmark" in the file BEM_Cpp/step-34-Bonvini/parameter.prm the compile and run with make run.
+To run other test cases copy and paste the  parameter.prm file and .msh files contained in the folders "Test case 1" or "Test case 2" in the main folder BEM_Cpp/step-34-Bonvini then compile and run with make run.

+To check convergence for Test case 3 do:

+python plot_convergence.py

+and then check the convergence in the 2 .png images that appear in the main folder.